 Sections 2 through 4 of this document are normative except for example sections, which are labeled as non-normative.

 The key words “MUST”, “MUST NOT”, “REQUIRED”, “SHALL”, “SHALL NOT”, “SHOULD”, “SHOULD NOT”, “RECOMMENDED”, “MAY”, and “OPTIONAL” in this document are to be interpreted as described in RFC 2119.

 There are many ways to organize metadata specifications, particularly as

 to the nomenclature of the constituents of the metadata.
 Note the

-following as they apply to the Audubon Core:
+following as they apply to the Audiovisual Core:

 - A Multimedia Resource is anything that a provider identifies as

 belonging to one of the possible values of the AC Type term and

 optionally one or more of the Subtype term values.
 A mechanism is